cion-studio/browser-beam/README.md

 You can also configure Beam to use a JWT with every request by providing a token builder function.
 The example below uses a firebase auth JWT.

+The JWT will only be sent to relative routes that start with your set base url (ie. calls starting with '/') Any absolute calls (where you specify the full url) will exclude the JWT to avoid leaking your auth credentials to outside sources.

 ```
 // configuredBeam.ts